City Hall, London (Southwark): Design

 The debating chamber was located at the bottom of the helical stairway.
-The seats and desks for Assembly Members were arranged in a circular form.
+The seats and desks for assembly members were arranged in a circular form.

 Location

-The building is located on the River Thames in the London Borough of Southwark, as part of the extended pedestrianised South Bank.
+The building is located on The Queen's Walk, a part of the extended pedestrianised south-side embankment of the River Thames in the London Borough of Southwark.
 It forms part of a larger development called More London, including offices and shops.
 The nearest London Underground and National Rail station is London Bridge.

 In popular culture

-In 2018, the final selection for the television show The Apprentice, was filmed in City Hall.
+In 2015, City Hall acted as location for the fictional HQ of the Joint Intelligence Service in the James Bond film Spectre.
+The building appeared taller, and in a different Thames-side location in the movie through the use of computer-generated imagery.
+In 2016 the walkways were filled with musicians during Open House London in a site-specific work by British composer Samuel Bordoli, which explored the unique acoustic of the structure.
+In 2018, the final selection for the television show The Apprentice was filmed in City Hall.

+It is featured in the Mario Kart games Mario Kart Tour and Mario Kart 8 Deluxe as part of the London Loop racecourse.
+The 2025 film Mickey 17 was filmed inside City Hall.